 Over time, the trailhead has been used as a "lookout" area with unofficial parking stalls that can accommodate up to 12 vehicles.
 However, up to 40 vehicles have been observed parking along both sides of 'Akoni Pule Highway from the trailhead to as far as a quarter mile up the road.
-It is important to note that parking along the roadway near the trailhead is illegal as it is on private property.
-At times, vehicles are also parked within the actual roadway.
+It is important to note that vehicles parked along the roadway near the trailhead are often on private property and not within the road right-of-way, making such parking illegal.
 Like many other places throughout Hawai'i Island, the State of Hawai'i, and worldwide, the period of reduced travel during the pandemic allowed communities and entities to reassess the impacts of tourism and to evaluate control measures such as visitor capacities, managed reservations, and visitor fees.
 While visitor control measures implemented at other popular places were reviewed, only some elements were deemed applicable for Pololū.
 There are also certain implementation challenges because of the limited land in the vicinity of the trailhead currently under the jurisdiction of the State DLNR DOFAW.
 Management actions funded by the State DLNR DOFAW can only be implemented on lands over which they have jurisdiction or with an existing agreement with the landowner.